MariamBiltawi/Arabic_RC_datasets/README.md

 >
 > ## Please cite the following papers when these datasets are used:
 >
->  If all the three datasets are experimented:
+>  If all the three datasets are experimented, please cite the following paper:
 >
 >      @inproceedings{biltawi2020arabic,
 >        title={Arabic Reading Comprehension Benchmarks Created Semiautomatically},